 My signature below certifies that I understand that the foregoing agreement on at-will status is the sole and entire agreement between Valley District and myself concerning the duration of my employment and the circumstances under which my employment may be terminated.
-It supersedes all prior agreements, understandings, and representations concerning my employment with Valley District.
-I understand that except for my at-will employment status, any and all policies or practices can be changed at any time by Valley District.
-Valley District reserves the right to change my hours, wages, and working conditions at any time.
-I understand and agree that other than the CEO/General Manager of Valley District, no manager, supervisor, or representative of Valley District has authority to enter into any agreement, express or implied, for employment for any specific period of time, or to make any agreement for employment; only the CEO/General Manager has the authority to make any such agreement and then only in writing, signed by the CEO/General Manager.
+J understand and agree that other than the CEO/General Manager of Valley District, no manager, supervisor, or representative of Valley District has authority to enter into any agreement, express or implied, for employment for any specific period of time, or to make any agreement for employment; only the CEO/General Manager has the authority to make any such agreement and then only in writing, signed by the CEO/General Manager.